By: Robert Avsec, Executive Fire Officer

 We will never get to a “new era” of firefighting until we make the “new ways” the new normal.
 I wrote on this concept in a previous blog in this space, Changing the Fire Service Culture.
 In that piece, I wrote how true changes in culture do not take place because we tell people to do things differently and their inherent good nature will cause them to change their behavior.
 Instead, true change occurs because the “new” becomes the socially acceptable “norm”.

 Since the release of the U.S. Surgeon General’s 1964 report on the dangers of cigarette smoking, the American public has been well aware of the dangers of smoking to public health and the financial impact on our healthcare costs from treating smoking-related illnesses.
 Did people suddenly quit smoking because they did not want to get sick and die?
 No, they did not.
 Smoking rates in the U.S. did not start to decline at any meaningful rate until it started to become socially unacceptable to smoke in public setting.
+For healthcare services, you can try this out and get the best services here!

 If we want to make unsafe firefighting practices and operations a thing of the past, we must start taking steps to make them “socially unacceptable” to the members of the American fire service.
 We can only do that by first stopping our “romanticization” of our firefighting past and accepting nothing less than total commitment to moving forward to embrace the use of new information, equipment, and technologies to make the job safer, more effective, and more efficient.